medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 - **Batch Processing**: This is the highest latency/throughput option.
 The process is usually scheduled to run after midnight, and take a few hours to process a huge amount of data, generating stale information to be consumed by clients in the next day.
-The problem with that approach is that business evolved in a way that sometimes it is not acceptable to wait for the other day to get information.
+The problem with this approach is that business evolved in a way that sometimes it is not acceptable to wait for the next day to get information.
 - **Streams Processing**: This is a non-blocking option, that fills the gap between the blocking scenario of request-response paradigm and the timeframe